What Is Frontotemporal Dementia?

 Frontotemporal dementia can be challenging for doctors to diagnose.

-The signs and symptoms can be very different from one person to another.
+The signs and symptoms can vary widely from person to person.
 In the past, people were often misdiagnosed with depression, schizophrenia, or Alzheimer’s disease.

 FTD affects the frontal and temporal lobes of the brain.
 It’s sometimes called frontal lobe dementia and used to be known as Pick’s disease.

-The affected areas of the brain control personality, emotions, behavior, executive functioning, and speech.
+The brain regions affected by the condition regulate personality, emotion, behavior, executive function, and speech.

-At first, frontotemporal disorders leave other brain regions untouched, including those that control short-term memory.
+Initially, frontotemporal disorders leave other brain regions intact, including those that support short-term memory.

-FTD is divided into 3 categories based on the most prominent symptoms in each:
+FTD is divided into three categories based on the most prominent symptoms in each:

 • Behavioral variant frontotemporal dementia (bvFTD) – affects personality and behavior